quarkslab/rewind/README.md

 ![](examples/CVE-2020-17087/images/rewind.png)

+## Typical usage

+``rewind`` was designed around my own workflow when I’m conducting security assessments for kernel drivers on Windows platform.

+The first step is to install the target software inside a virtual machine.
+Since I’im using a mix of static and dynamic analysis I will also setup a kernel debugger.

+After having opened some random drivers in IDA, I’ll quickly begin to target some functions.
+To do that I usually put some breakpoints with ``windbg`` and combined with [ret-sync](https://github.com/bootleg/ret-sync) I can start to play.

+That’s where ``rewind`` comes into play.
+Instead of editing random buffer in memory and singlestep and annotate the IDB to have a rough idea of what’s is going on.
+I’ll take a snapshot with ``windbg`` and use ``rewind`` instead.

+It will ease the process a lot.
+Having a snapshot offers a lot of advantages.
+Everything is deterministic.
+You can replay ad nauseum a function call.
+You can launch a fuzzer if the target function looks interesting.
+You can even close the VM since it’s not needed anymore.

 ## Prerequisites

 Obviously you need Rust (installation tested on Windows and Linux with Rust 1.50).
 CMake is also needed by some dependencies.

 ## Git

 First clone the repository:

 ```
-$ git clone gitlab@gitlab.qb:daumaitre/rewind.git
+$ git clone git@github.com:quarkslab/rewind.git
 ```

 Continue with the installation of bochs backend